Duyvuhakhanh/ClickyMouse/README.md

 # ClickyMouse
-How to play: click on the item but not the bomb spawn randomly on screen
+Game to test the player’s reflexes, where the goal is to click and destroy objects randomly tossed in the air before they can fall off the screen.